murpjack/bins_rust/README.md

 * Integrate with Vim, as this is not currently implemented.
 * Make this plugin better for other users
   - ie reshape data to be easier to understand, compatible with other bin data & types
+  - Create an install.sh script and/or build bin files to be executed on Mac, Linux, Windows